mainakpal4/PRODIGY_WD_01/README.md

-This is a responsive landing page,which is actually an website for selling paintings
+This is a responsive landing page,<br> which is actually a website for selling paintings